modu/website_grokit_ca/articles/web/NotationSoftwareEngineeringAndCS/NotationSoftwareEngineeringAndCS.markdown

 ... is a valid graph.

 Since E is a set of set, it implies that the edges are not directed and that there are no self loops.
 In order to have either of those, E would need to be a set of tuples; e.g.: E = {(1,2), (2,1), (2,2), ...}.
+Here (2, 1) implies a directed edge from vertex 2 to 1.

 - http://en.wikipedia.org/wiki/Graph_(mathematics)
 - http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/readings/MIT6_042JF10_notes.pdf section 5.1.1